Adding an extra item to every fifth order can drastically increase your profits. With access…

 SMP gives you powerful data insights and direct messaging capabilities to increase your customers’ loyalty and make their buying experience easier.
 It makes it easy to deploy numerous tactics directed at increasing share of wallet such as offering immediate discounts, personalizing messages based on customer profiles, providing employees access to transactional history for efficient decision-making, and generating reports and dashboards that illustrate new product opportunities.
 And all of this information is interlinked seamlessly with your ERP system.

-Run Product Scorecards to Increases Purchasing Depth
+Run Product Scorecards to Increase Purchasing Depth

+Do you loyal customers know all about your complementary products?
 Only in the rarest of cases do customers buy most of their products from a single distributor.
 Discovering new opportunities for growth in customer spend can be a daunting task, yet as we’ve discussed above the strategies it unlocks are invaluable.
 An analysis of currently purchased products from you is simple and straightforward; however, scoping out what customers aren’t buying from your company presents much more difficulty – like trying to find an invisible needle hidden away in another business’ haystack.
 Not only does unlocking this potential drive revenue and profits higher, but also fosters deeper loyalty between supplier and consumer by providing solutions that may not have been previously known or considered part of your product line.

 Improving your product mix with each customer involves much more than just analyzing which complementary products they might purchase together, although such an analysis is a good place to start.
 You need to understand your customer profiles so that you know you are comparing the right customers purchasing behavior.
 When you understand your customers segments, you can understand which customers buy products “A,” and “B,” together to generate a consistent and deeper analysis of who is buying product “A,” but not product “B.” If you’re not comparing the right customers to each other, it doesn’t matter if your report card shows a gap in their product mix because they may have much different motives for their purchasing behavior.